wseit/sd-wse-laravel-shibboleth/README.md

 # Laravel Shibboleth Service Provider

 This package provides Shibboleth authentication for Laravel.
+It was forked from [uabookstores/laravel-shibboleth](17).

 For development, it can _emulate_ an IdP (via [mrclay/shibalike][13]).